CoreFiling/reviki-jira-plugin/README.md

 `[single square brackets]` links, in addition to Reviki-style `[[double square brackets]]` links.

-In order to disable this behaviour, edit src/main/resources/reviki-renderer.properties.
+In order to disable this behaviour, see the plugin configuration (accessible through the admin panel).

 ## Licensing